ashejim/C769/_sources/ci_page.md

 :height: 200px
 :align: center
 ```
-Dr. Candice Allen has worked for WGU over ten years.
+Candice Allen has worked for WGU over ten years.
 Before coming to WGU she taught a mixture of IT fundamental courses and business courses at post secondary colleges in Northwest Indiana and online.
 She graduated with her bachelor's degree from Purdue University and has two master's degree (IDOL and MSIS).
 She attended Capella University and AIU to obtain her master's degree.
 Currently she is a course instructor for the College of IT.

 ## Jim Ashe